 Emma Cortese is a life-long Nutley resident.
 She joined the Board in 2013, where she currently Chairs the Public Relations Committee, is a member of the Community Advisory Committee and served previously as a NFSB Vice President.
 Emma earned a PhD at NYU in developmental speech/language pathology, and practiced in various clinical capacities for over twenty-five years, including Asst.
 Professor at MSU.
 Additionally, she is active in FACT, a local organization involved in providing hot meals to those in need.

 Kimberley Donohoe has been a practicing attorney in town for over 20 years specializing in real estate guardianships, special needs, estate planning/administration, municipal court cases, and personal injury.
 She is a Nutley Parent Advisory Group for Special Education volunteer, and is a Volunteer Legal Guardian; additionally, she is the Nutley Lawyers Club vice president and liaison to Special Services Director of Nutley Bd of Ed.
 She was a part time public defender in Nutley Municipal Court as well.
 Kimberley also provides professional legal services to NFSB operations.

-Mary Graves joined the NFSB Board in 2011, and has served three years as President.
+Mary Graves, past president, joined the NFSB Board in 2011, and has served three years as President.
 Mary retired from Roche after a 25 year career spanning research, business development, strategic planning and management.
 Mary’s other interests include building homes for disadvantaged families; AAUW; mentoring girls and women, especially in STEM fields.
 She earned a PhD in Chemistry from UNC; she and husband Brad have 3 children and resided in Nutley since 1986.